Corymbia terminalis

-Corymbia terminalis, also known as tjuta, joolta, bloodwood, desert bloodwood, plains bloodwood, northern bloodwood, western bloodwood or the inland bloodwood, is a species of small to medium-sized tree, rarely a mallee that is endemic to Australia.
+Corymbia terminalis, also known as tjuta, joolta, bloodwood, desert bloodwood, plains bloodwood, northern bloodwood, western bloodwood or inland bloodwood, is a species of small to medium-sized tree, rarely a mallee that is endemic to Australia.
 It has rough, tessellated bark on some or all of the trunk, sometimes also on the larger branches, smooth white to cream-coloured bark above, lance-shaped adult leaves, flower buds in groups of seven, white flowers and urn-shaped fruit.

 Description

 Corymbia terminalis is a tree that typically grows to a height of 18 m, rarely a mallee, and forms a lignotuber.
-It has rough, tessellated light brown to light grey bark on part or all of trunk, sometimes extending to the larger branches.
+It has rough, tessellated light brown to light grey bark on part or all of the trunk, sometimes extending to the larger branches.
 Young plants and coppice regrowth have egg-shaped to elliptical or lance-shaped leaves that are 60-170 mm long, 12-45 mm wide, tapering to a petiole and arranged in opposite pairs.
 Adult leaves are arranged alternately, the same shade of grey-green on both sides, lance-shaped, 80-200 mm long and 12-30 mm wide on a petiole 10-30 mm long.

 The flower buds are arranged on the ends of branchlets on a branched peduncle 5-20 mm long, each branch of the peduncle with seven buds on pedicels 2-13 mm long.
 Mature buds are scurfy, oval to pear-shaped, greenish to brown or cream-coloured, 6-14 mm long, 5-10 mm wide with a conical, rounded or flattened operculum.
 Flowering occurs between March and October and the flowers are white.
 The fruit is a woody urn-shaped capsule 15-31 mm long and 12-22 mm wide on a pedicel 2-12 mm long and with the valves enclosed in the fruit.
 The seeds are light brown or reddish brown, 9-12 mm long with a wing on the end.